 4. Brand New Z-Moves

 Z-Moves were an exciting addition in Pokémon Sun and Moon–and now there are even more of them to surprise your foes with!
 Pokémon with new Z-Moves include Lycanroc (all forms), Mimikyu, Kommo-o, Solgaleo, Lunala and Necrozma.
-Of course, all the previous Z-Moves are still available and all event-exclusive Z-Crystals can now be obtained in-game.
+Of course, all the previous Z-Moves are still available; also, all event-exclusive Z-Crystals can now be obtained in-game.

 5. Alola Photo Club